milvusrobotics/docs/source/1_getting_started_with_linux.rst

 	$ gedit ~/.bashrc

 Next command can be dangerous but if you know what are you doing, that command gives you a permissions for real control of your pc.
-Note that ``sudo`` command wants your password to give you a permission and when you entering pasword to command line, it doesn't show characters or some dots.
+Note that ``sudo`` command wants your password to give you a permission and when you entering pasword to command line, it doesn't show some asterisk characters (``****``) or some dots (``••••``).
 Don't worry about it, just type your password.

 ::